hg8496/rusty-buddy/docs/docs/commands.md

 rusty-buddy --list-personas
 ```

----

 By leveraging these commands, you can greatly enhance your development workflow with the capabilities of Rusty Buddy.
 Whether you need to generate commit messages, engage in AI-assisted chats, or create engaging visuals, this toolset provides comprehensive support.

-**For more detailed information on each command and its options, you can use the help flag:**
+**For more detailed information on each command and its options, use the help flag:**

 ```bash
 rusty-buddy [COMMAND] --help